cvxgrp/dccp/README.md

 of the variable ``x``) with curvature known from the DCP composition rules, and ``∼`` denotes one of the relational operators ``=``, ``<=``, or ``>=``.

 In a disciplined convex program, the curvatures of ``o``, ``l_i``, and ``r_i`` are restricted to ensure that the problem is convex.
-For example, if the objective is ``maximize o(x)`` then ``o`` must be convex according to the DCP composition rules.
-In a disciplined convex-concave program, by contrast, the objective and constraint right and left-hand sides can have any curvature, so long as all expressions satisfy the DCP composition rules.
+For example, if the objective is ``maximize o(x)`` then ``o`` must be concave according to the DCP composition rules.
+In a disciplined convex-concave program, by contrast, the objective and right and left-hand sides of the constraints can have any curvature, so long as all expressions satisfy the DCP composition rules.

 Example
 -------